-Katelyn Runck Rocks A Sexy Printed Bikini: ‘Pleasing The World Is Impossible’
+Katelyn Runck Rocks A Sexy Printed Bikini: 'Pleasing The World Is Impossible'

 Katelyn Runck went full bombshell in her latest Instagram upload on Sunday morning.
 The model flaunted her killer curves as she served up sultry looks for the camera.

 In the racy pics, Katelyn was sure to have her fans drooling as she rocked a sexy printed bikini.
 The brown speckled top featured black trim and thin straps that showed off her gym-honed arms and shoulders.
-The garment also featured a low-cut neckline that exposed her colossal cleavage.
+The garment also featured a low-cut neckline that exposed her ample cleavage.

 The matching bottoms rested high over her narrow hips and hugged her slim waist tightly while accentuating her muscular thighs and killer legs in the process.
 She accessorized the skimpy style with a small pair of earrings.

 In the first photo, Katelyn sat on a leather sofa.
-She had one hand behind her for balance, as the other rested on her leg.
-Her back was curved and her head was tilted while she gave a smoldering stare into the lens.
+She had one hand behind her for balance as the other rested on her leg.
+Her back was curved and her head was tilted as she gave a smoldering stare into the lens.
 The second shot was similar.
 The model sat on the floor with one knee bent and a steamy expression on her face.

 Katelyn also posted a video of herself sitting on the floor and striking an array of poses as she pulled her hair off of her neck and showed off her modeling skills.